Hours: 10 AM to 5.50 PM (Mon-Sun); Last entry 20 mins before closing – Cost: Free

 The first things you see when you enter the door are some warplanes hanging from the ceiling like giant chandeliers.
 There are military vehicles dotted all over the place: jeeps, tanks, artillery guns, midget submarines, the cockpit of a Lancaster Bomber, plus a huge collection of guns, grenades, uniforms and helmets.

-Their big exhibition about World War I is particularly strong, but you’re probably better off going to the Churchill War Rooms for World War II.
-The only thing they cover in detail is the Holocaust (a harrowing exhibit that doesn’t pull any punches).
+Their World War I exhibition is particularly strong, but you’re probably better off going to the Churchill War Rooms for World War II.

 You can read Craig’s review of the Imperial War Museum on his blog.